Valemos/course_work_inverted_index/README.md

-Project implements index for search in directories with text files
+Project implements index for quick search in directories with text files

 CMake is required for build